ilia-abbasi/Python-projects/siLocker/ReadMe.md

 - siLocker only encrypts/decrypts the files in the directory which it's running.
 - siLocker hashes your key with sha256 algorithm and turns the result into a 64base encoding string, then it uses that string as the real Fernet key for encrypting/decrypting your files.
-- There is a "safe" folder called "NO_LOCK_FOLDER" that is immune to this program's affects.
+- There is a "safe" folder called "NO_LOCK_FOLDER" that is immune to this program's effects.
 If you name a folder "NO_LOCK_FOLDER", then nothing in that folder (recursively) is affected by siLocker.
 If siLocker itself has a "NO_LOCK_FOLDER" in its parent folders, then the program will do nothing at all.
+- siLocker will not encrypt/decrypt itself.
 - In the "Strict Mode", siLocker also uses your BIOS information as a unique key representing your device, to make the encryption much more safer.
 In this case even if someone steals your encrypted files and also your key, they will still not be able to decrypt your data, as they